 The accompanying condensed consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
-The Company's investment in the 50%-owned joint venture operating the Ferrari and Maserati automobile dealership inside Wynn Las Vegas, which was permanently closed in October 2015, is accounted for under the equity method.
+In April 2016, the Company dissolved its 50%-owned joint venture operating the Ferrari and Maserati automobile dealership inside Wynn Las Vegas, which was closed in October 2015 and was accounted for under the equity method.
 All significant intercompany accounts and transactions have been eliminated.